AxioDev/DiscordAudioStreamer/README.md

 The application uses environment variables (loaded via [dotenv](https://github.com/motdotla/dotenv)) to control its behaviour.

+### User audio recordings

+By default the bot does **not** persist user audio outside of the transient live buffer.
+The `UserAudioRecorder` component is only initialised when `RECORDINGS_RETENTION_DAYS` is set to a positive number, in which case anonymised excerpts created for moderation purposes are deleted automatically once the retention delay expires.

+For production deployments, leave `RECORDINGS_RETENTION_DAYS` unset (or set it to `0`) unless you have a documented legal basis for collecting short-lived, anonymised recordings.
+When you do enable the feature, favour the shortest possible retention window (for example `RECORDINGS_RETENTION_DAYS=3`).

 ### Excluding users from the audio mix

 Use the `EXCLUDED_USER_IDS` environment variable to provide a comma-separated list of Discord user IDs that should be ignored by the audio bridge and speaker tracking logic.
 If the variable is not provided, the application excludes the user `1419381362116268112` by default.